greenelab/deep-review/sections/03_categorize.md

 researchers are taking to address challenges within the field, particularly with regards to data availability and labeling.

-### Major areas of existing contributions

-*There are a number of major challenges in this space.
-How do we get data together from multiple distinct systems?
-How do we find biologically meaningful patterns in that data?
-How do we store and compute on this data at scale?
-How do we share these data while respecting privacy?
-I've made a section for each of these.
-Feel free to add more.
-I see each section as something on the order of 1-2 paragraphs in our context.*

 #### Imaging applications in health care

 One of the general areas where deep learning methods have had substantial